 3. You may not be able to put them down.

 Both of my babies wanted to be held all of the time.
-They say to drink water while breastfeeding, but that’s hard to do when a baby falls asleep on you because you don’t want to have to get up.
+They say to drink water while breastfeeding, but that’s hard to do when a baby falls asleep on you and you don’t want to get up.
 Drink water all other times of day, though!

 4. Having more prepared meals helps.

-I wish I’d taken the time to prepare more meals.
-The ones we had were a great help, but we could have used more.
+I wish I’d taken the time to prepare more postpartum freezer meals.
+The meals we had were a great help, but we could have used more.
 Also, breastfeeding makes you super hungry, and you may want to eat after the 3 a.m. feedings.
 It’s okay if you do.
 You’ll feel better.

 5. Your emotions will be heightened.

-After you have a baby, you will be so much more emotional than you were before.
+After you have a baby, you will be so much more emotional than before.
 I was never an overly emotional person.
-It took a lot to make me cry, but I cry so much easier now after having kids.
-Not even just in the newborn stage.
+It took a lot to make me cry, but I cry so much easier now after having kids and not just in the newborn stage.
 I don’t think it ever really goes away.
 Having a baby is life-changing.
 You will never be the same.

 6. Rocking a baby is great, but it can be hard to stay awake.